-7.1: Analyze the impact of co-curricular components as part of the assessment of global learning goals.
+7.1: Analyze the impact of co-curricular components and the residential environment as part of the assessment of global learning goals.
 Establish benchmark data and monitor over time.

 - 7.2: Pursue local and regional collaborations to provide international opportunities for students. - 7.3: Review staff development programs to deepen global knowledge. - 7.4: Conduct research regarding alumni living outside the U.S. to increase their engagement.